markpwns1/ussifier/README.md

 console.log(ussifier.ussify("anthropology")); // "anthropolussy"
 ```

-Note that words with syllable will simply be replaced with "ussy".
+Note that words with one syllable will simply be replaced with "ussy".
 This is intentional.

 ## Algorithm
 The algorithm is as follows: